dheerajinampudi/dheerajinampudi/README.md

 Dheeraj Inampudi
 - CTO/ Serverless Architect at Propellor.ai
-- Mathematician, Architect, coder, and an Bigdata analytics professional
+- Mathematician, Architect, coder, and a Bigdata analytics professional
-- Like two eyes, Engineering and SaaS Product
+- Engineering and SaaS Product are like two eyes